A-engi/FieldOpsAtlas-Web/README.md

 FieldOpsAtlas/Features/Network/
 ```

 Network owns its own feature page.
-It may temporarily reuse the RF shell assets until it grows its own shell.
+It may temporarily reuse shared shell assets until it grows its own feature shell.

 ### Docs